 Deer eating your persimmon feed will poop the cones.
 This is more common in the summer when they have a lot of succulent food to eat.

-Deer poop is almost always green or brown with the occasional black droppings.
+Deer poop is almost always green or dark brown with the occasional black droppings.
 The color itself is an indicator of the deer’s diet.
 More green means more green plant matter, of course, like grass or leaves.
 More brown indicates other dietary sources like fruits and nuts.